All in One View

 ggplot2 documentation site

-ggplot2 is a package for the R statistical language that generates data visualisations and graphics.
-The ggplot2 documentation has a simple, accessible layout and walks a new user through installing and getting up-and-running with the tool.
-The page provides a “cheat sheet” which is a reference guide that lists commonly-used commands in an attractice two-page layout.
-The documentation site is moderate in scope and links to several external resources, such as online courses hosted elsewhere.
+ggplot2 is a package for the R statistical language that produces data visualisations and graphics.
+The ggplot2 documentation has a simple, accessible layout that walks a new user through installing the package and getting up and running.
+It also provides a “cheat sheet”: a reference guide that lists commonly used commands in an attractive two-page layout.
+The documentation is moderate in scope and links out to further resources, such as online courses hosted elsewhere.

 Content from Writing README files

-Last updated on 2024-10-14 | Edit this page
+Last updated on 2026-04-29 | Edit this page

 Overview